JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Errors when trying add the author data to the follow record #DONE
 - Cannot fetch following of current user #DONE
 #### This was all caused by the same issue, when testing the follow button on the profile tooltip I created a Follow record with the username instead of the userId of the kristijan_k account.
 This made the function adding author data to follow records fail every time as it could not find an id Match

+## Delete Post bug
+- Deleting a post is failing because of the required relation between the Like and Post objects #DONE

 ## Reworking the post content and removing the link
 - Remove the link wrapping the entire post component and turn it into a span #DONE